Cristianetaniguti/poly_containers/README.md

-## Why should you use docker containers?
+## Why should you use these docker containers?

-* If you do not want to install all software needed for the Polyploid Training Workshop
+* If you do not want to install every software needed for the Polyploid Training Workshop
-* You want to run every software via RStudio in your web browser
+* If you want to run every software via RStudio in your web browser
-* You want to use a cluster to run the analysis
+* If you want to use a cluster to run the analysis

 All images will run on top of your OS kernel, so they are cross-platform enabled, do not need any configuration, and are ready to go.